MadLadSquad/.github/profile/README.md

 the developers of the UntitledDesktopEnvironment, UntitledApplicationSuite and more.

 We mainly develop projects in the following fields:

 1. Cross-platform desktop applications
 1. Developer tools
-1. Multilingual and applications related to natural languages
+1. Multilingual applications and libraries
 1. Games
-1. CI and CD developer and deployment tools
+1. CI and CD tools

 More info can be found on [our website](https://madladsquad.com/).